ktorn/completium-landing/docs/dapp-miles/miles5.md

 <DappFigure img='miles-consume.png' width='70%'/>

-The popup displays the transaction information in the "Operations" section:
+You may check the transaction parameters in the "Operations" section:

 ```json
 [